flyingwolf1701/Architectum/architectum-agents/data/architectum-kb.md

 - **KNOW_YOUR_AGENTS:** Understand each agent's role (see [AGENT ROLES AND RESPONSIBILITIES](#agent-roles-and-responsibilities) or below).
 This includes understanding the capabilities of the Orchestrator agent if you are using one.
 - **START_SMALL_SCALE_FAST:** Test concepts, then expand.
 - **EMBRACE_THE_CHAOS:** Pioneering new methods is messy.
 Adapt and overcome.
-- **ADAPT & EXPERIMENT:** The BMAD Method provides a structure, but feel free to adapt its principles, agent order, or templates to fit your specific project needs and working style.
-Experiment to find what works best for you. **Define agile the BMad way - or your way!** The agent configurations allow for customization of roles and responsibilities.
+- **ADAPT & EXPERIMENT:** The ARCHITECTUM Method provides a structure, but feel free to adapt its principles, agent order, or templates to fit your specific project needs and working style.
+Experiment to find what works best for you. **Define agile the Architectum way - or your way!** The agent configurations allow for customization of roles and responsibilities.

 ## AGENT ROLES AND RESPONSIBILITIES

-Understanding the distinct roles and responsibilities of each agent is key to effectively navigating the BMAD workflow.
+Understanding the distinct roles and responsibilities of each agent is key to effectively navigating the ARCHITECTUM workflow.
 While the "Vibe CEO" provides overall direction, each agent specializes in different aspects of the project lifecycle.
-V3 introduces Orchestrator agents that can embody these roles, with configurations specified in `web-bmad-orchestrator-agent-cfg.md` for web and `ide-bmad-orchestrator-cfg.md` for IDE environments.
+V3 introduces Orchestrator agents that can embody these roles, with configurations specified in `web-architectum-orchestrator-agent-cfg.md` for web and `ide-architectum-orchestrator-cfg.md` for IDE environments.

-- **Orchestrator Agent (BMAD):**
+- **Orchestrator Agent (ARCHITECTUM):**

-  - **Function:** The primary orchestrator, initially "BMAD."
+  - **Function:** The primary orchestrator, initially "ARCHITECTUM."
 It can embody various specialized agent personas.
-It handles general BMAD queries, provides oversight, and is the go-to when unsure which specialist is needed.
+It handles general ARCHITECTUM queries, provides oversight, and is the go-to when unsure which specialist is needed.
-  - **Persona Reference:** `personas#bmad` (Web) or implicitly the core of `ide-bmad-orchestrator.md` (IDE).
+  - **Persona Reference:** `personas#architectum` (Web) or implicitly the core of `ide-architectum-orchestrator.md` (IDE).
-  - **Key Data/Knowledge:** Accesses `data#bmad-kb-data` (Web) for its knowledge base.
+  - **Key Data/Knowledge:** Accesses `data#architectum-kb-data` (Web) for its knowledge base.
   - **Types:**
     - **Web Orchestrator:** Built using a script, leverages large context windows of platforms like Gemini 2.5 or OpenAI GPTs.
 Uses bundled assets.
-Its behavior and available agents are defined in `web-bmad-orchestrator-agent-cfg.md`.
+Its behavior and available agents are defined in `web-architectum-orchestrator-agent-cfg.md`.
-    - **IDE Orchestrator:** Operates directly in IDEs like Cursor or Windsurf without a build step, loading persona and task files dynamically based on its configuration (`ide-bmad-orchestrator-cfg.md`).
-The orchestrator itself is defined in `ide-bmad-orchestrator.md`.
+    - **IDE Orchestrator:** Operates directly in IDEs like Cursor or Windsurf without a build step, loading persona and task files dynamically based on its configuration (`ide-architectum-orchestrator-cfg.md`).
+The orchestrator itself is defined in `ide-architectum-orchestrator.md`.
   - **Key Feature:** Simplifies agent management, especially in environments with limitations on the number of custom agents.

 - **Analyst:**